timeteam/timeteam.github.io/_posts/Non_fiction/2019-12-23-seamanship.md

 ***
 <b>Adam Nicolson</b> 2004. _Seamanship.
-A voyage along hte wild coasts of the British Isles_.
+A voyage along the wild coasts of the British Isles_.
 New York: Harper Collins, 180 pp.

 ***